mullvad/mullvadvpn-app/android/docs/DebugInstructions.md

 ## Debugging the native libraries in Android Studio with LLDB

 1. Make sure the native libraries have been built with debug symbols.
-If using the `build-apk.sh` script, run `SKIP_STRIPPING=yes ../build-apk.sh --dev-build`.
+If using the `android/build.sh` script, run `SKIP_STRIPPING=yes ./android/build.sh --dev-build`.
 2. In Android Studio, go to `Run -> Edit configurations...`
 3. Make sure the `app` configuration is selected.
 4. In the `Debugger` tab, select `Dual (Java + Native)`